 As part of his collaboration with the Department of Chemical and Geological Science at the University of Cagliari, he will collaborate with dr. Francesca Mocci’s project “NMR and computational methods as tools to tune ionic liquids as potential media for separation and recovery of platinum complexes “.

-Dr. Di Lorenzo is a researcher at the Department of Chemical Engineering and currently Director of Postgraduate Studies for the Department of Chemical Engineering.
+Prof. Di Lorenzo is an associate professor at the Department of Chemical Engineering and currently Director of Postgraduate Studies for the Department of Chemical Engineering.
 Her goal is to develop low cost and sustainable bioelectrochemical devices for energy harvesting from wastewaters, water quality monitoring and wearable healthcare sensors.
-She is currently involved in international collaborations with Latin America with research activities focused on the design and development of low cost and self-powered sensors for the at-site and real time monitoring of pollutants in water..
+She is currently involved in international collaborations with Latin America with research activities focused on the design and development of low cost and self-powered sensors for the at-site and real time monitoring of pollutants in water.

 At the Department of Mechanical, Chemical and Material Engineering she will handle the project “Combined electrolysis-microbial fuel cell processes for water treatment and energy production” by prof. Michele Mascia.